makrai/notes/karagkiozis19-clustering-questions.md

+Clustering Semantically Related Questions
 Karagkiozis, Nikolaos
-Clustering Semantically Related Questions
 2019 MSc Thesis at Örebro University, School of Science and Technology

 # Abstract

-* clusters + selecting the most representative [questions from a large set]
+* clusters + selecting the most representative questions from a large set
 * two sentence embedding approaches,
-  Universal Sentence Encoder (USE) and InferSent, are applied.
-Moreover, to
+  Universal Sentence Encoder (USE) and InferSent
-* k-means algorithm is used.
-The framework is
+* k-means algorithm is used
-* evaluated on two large labelled data sets, called SQuAD and House of Commons Written Questions.
-These data sets include ground
+* evaluated on two large labelled data sets, called SQuAD and House of Commons Written Questions
 * results in both data sets show that USE achieves better outcomes